shunk031/shunk031.github.io/content/home/10_posts.md

 +++
-# A Demo section created with the Blank widget.
+# A Recent Blog Posts section created with the Pages widget.
-# Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
-# Add more sections by duplicating this file and customizing to your requirements.
+# This section displays recent blog posts from `content/post/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 7  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Awards & Grants 🏆"
+title = "Posts & Articles 📝"
-subtitle = ""
+subtitle = "about awards and interviews (almost in 🇯🇵)"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "news"
+  page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5